ReliableDragon/NestedGenerator/README.md

 If the order of substitution tokens is overridden, each token "owns" the text between itself and the next token, and that owned text will be evaluated left-to-right for subtable calls and RNG before proceeding on to the next token.
 The text before any tokens will be evaluated first, as if there was a virtual "0th token" at the start of the choice.

+### Comments
+Comments are indicated by a '#'.
+Nothing after the '#' will be processed, so make sure to use them at the end of a line!

 ## Examples
 An example file, demonstrating many of these features, is present in test_places.txt.
 (Note that this test file also tests some code functions, specifically